westofengland-ca/weca_qgis_release_notes/README.md

 # MCA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

-Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
+Core geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
 If you can't find QGIS in your Windows Start menu, then please connect to the VPN, open the 'Company Portal' app on your laptop, and search for QGIS 3.40.15 to install.
+Most of the available data is stored in our corporate GIS database, accessible internally by staff when connected to the VPN.
+This database directly hooks into QGIS and SQL query tools for internal analysis, complementing web-based solutions like the TDH and Open Data Portal.

 With QGIS installed, a ready-made QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, follow these steps carefully: